ellysh/bash-programming-from-scratch/manuscript/BashShell/file-system.md

 The third step of the algorithm is called [**conditional statement**](https://en.wikipedia.org/wiki/Conditional_(computer_programming)).
 All modern programming languages have such a statement.

-The algorithm of the conditional statement looks like this:
+The conditional statement works according to the following algorithm:

-1. Calculate the value of the operand.
+1. Evaluate the Boolean expression in the condition.

-2. If the result equals "true", perform the first action.
+2. If the expression produces "true", perform the first action.

-3. If the result is "false", perform the second action.
+3. If the expression produces "false", perform the second action.

-In our example, the robot calculates the value of the Boolean expression "there is no obstacle".
-If there is an obstacle, the expression returns false and the robot stops.
+The robot evaluates the value of the Boolean expression "there is no obstacle" in our example.
+If there is an obstacle, the expression produces "false" and the robot stops.
 Otherwise, the robot moves to point B.

-Logical operators allow you to combine several expressions into one.
-For example, the robot tries to pick up a box at point A, but there is no box.
-Then there is no reason for him to move to point B. We can add this condition to the existing expression using [**logical AND**](https://en.wikipedia.org/wiki/Logical_conjunction) (conjunction).
-Now the robot algorithm looks like this:
+When writing the conditional statement, you can combine several Boolean expressions using logical operators.
+Here is an example.
+Suppose that the robot tries to pick up a box at point A, but there is no box.
+Then there is no reason for him to move to point B. You can check this situation in the conditional statement.
+Add the new Boolean expression there using [**logical AND**](https://en.wikipedia.org/wiki/Logical_conjunction) (conjunction).
+Then the robot's algorithm becomes like this:

 1. Move to point A.

-2. Take the box at point A.
+2. Pick up the box at point A.

 3. If there is a box AND no obstacle, move to point B. Otherwise, stop.

 4. Put the box at point B.

-Calculating logical operators also yields "true" or "false".
+Logical operators produce Boolean values when evaluated.
 The result of a logical AND equals "true" when both operands are "true".
-For our examples, it means that the robot has a box and there is no obstacle.
-In any other case, the result of logical AND equals "false".
-Then the robot stops.
+In our example, it happens when the robot has a box and there is no obstacle on its way.
+Otherwise, the result of logical AND equals "false".
+It forces the robot to stop.

-Working with the `find` utility, we got acquainted with two more logical operators: [**OR**](https://en.wikipedia.org/wiki/Logical_disjunction) (disjunction) and [**NOT**](https://en.wikipedia.org/wiki/Negation) (negation).
+You have used two more logical operators when learning the `find` utility.
+These operators are [**OR**](https://en.wikipedia.org/wiki/Logical_disjunction) (disjunction) and [**NOT**](https://en.wikipedia.org/wiki/Negation) (negation).

-Actually, we already applied logical NOT in the robot algorithm.
+Actually, you have already applied logical NOT in the robot's algorithm.
 It stays implicitly in the expression "there is no obstacle".
-It equals to the following negation: "there is NOT an obstacle".
-Let's specify the logical NOT in the algorithm explicitly:
+It equals the following negation: "there is NOT an obstacle".
+You can specify the logical NOT in the algorithm explicitly this way:

 1. Move to point A.

-2. Get the box at point A.
+2. Pick up the box at point A.

 3. If there is a box AND there is NOT an obstacle, move to point B. Otherwise, stop.

 4. Put the box at point B.

-You can always replace logical AND by OR in the Boolean expression.
-Let's do it for our example.
-We want to change the operator but keep the robot's behavior the same.
-Then we would add negation to the first condition and remove it from the second one.
-Also, let's change the order of actions in the conditional statement.
-Now, if the expression is true, the robot stops.
-If it is false, the robot moves to point B. The final algorithm looks this way:
+You can always replace logical AND by OR with some extra changes.
+Let's do it for our example but keep the robot's behavior the same.
+You should add the negation to the first Boolean expression and remove it from the second one.
+Also, you have to change the order of actions in the conditional statement.
+If the condition produces "true", the robot stops.
+If it produces "false", the robot moves to point B. The new algorithm looks this way:

 1. Move to point A.

-2. Get the box at point A.
+2. Pick up the box at point A.

 3. If there is NOT a box OR there is an obstacle, stop.
 Otherwise, move to point B.

 4. Put the box at point B.

 Read the new conditional statement carefully.
-The robot follows the same decisions.
-It still stops if it has no box or if there is an obstacle in the way.
+The robot follows the same decisions as before.
+It stops if it has no box or if there is an obstacle on its way.
+However, you have exchanged the logical AND to OR.
+This trick helps you to keep your conditional statements clear.
+Choose between logical AND and OR depending on your Boolean expressions.
+Pick one that fits your case better.

-In our example, we wrote the Boolean expression as a sentence in English.
-This sentence sounds unnatural.
+You wrote the Boolean expressions as sentences in English in our example.
+Such a sentence sounds unnatural.
 You have to read it several times to understand it.
-The reason is that the [**natural language**](https://en.wikipedia.org/wiki/Natural_language) (the language of human communication) is not suitable for writing Boolean expressions.
+This happens because the natural humans' language is not suitable for writing Boolean expressions.
 This language is not accurate enough.
-That is why Boolean algebra uses mathematical notation instead.
+Boolean algebra uses mathematical notation for that reason.

 We have considered logical AND, OR and NOT.
-Three other operations are used in programming often:
+You will deal with three more operators in programming often:

 * Equivalence
 * Non-equivalence